Sparse time-varying parameter VECMs with an application to modeling electricity prices: Dynamic sparsification

-Following \cite{bashir2019post}, the penalty in \autoref{eq:Sigsps} is chosen as $\lambda_{ij,t} = 1/|\sigma_{ij,t}^{-1}|^{0.5}$ with $\sigma_{ij,t}^{-1}$ denoting the $j$th element in the $i$th row of $\bm{\Sigma}_t^{-1}$, which constitutes a semi-automatic procedure to circumvent cross-validation.
-Here, we refrain from showing the exact form of the soft threshold estimates for each element in $\bm \Sigma_t^{-1 \ast}$ and refer to \cite{friedman2008sparse} instead, who define a set of soft threshold problems, similar to \autoref{eq:Athresh}, to solve for a optimal solution for each element in $\bm \Sigma_t$.
-We use the coordinate descent algorithm provided by \cite{glasso} and only iterate once in line with the SAVS estimator.\footnote{Alternatively, one could also regularize the precision matrix by writing $\bm \Sigma^{-1}_t$ as $M$-dimensional set of nodewise regressions by using the triangularization decomposition outlined by \citet{meinshausen2006high}. \citet{friedman2008sparse} and \citet{banerjee2008model} have shown that this approach constitutes a special case of \autoref{eq:Sigsps} with $M$ independent Lasso problems.}
+Following \cite{bashir2019post}, the penalty in \autoref{eq:Sigsps} is chosen as $\lambda_{ij,t} = 1/|\sigma_{ij,t}^{-1}|^{0.5}$, which constitutes a semi-automatic procedure to circumvent cross-validation.
+Here, we refrain from showing the exact form of the soft threshold estimates for each element in $\bm \Sigma_t^{-1 \ast}$ and refer to \cite{friedman2008sparse} instead, who define a set of soft threshold problems, similar to \autoref{eq:Athresh}, to solve for a optimal solution for each element in $\bm \Sigma_t^{-1}$ (and thus $\bm \Sigma_t$).
+We use the coordinate descent algorithm provided by \cite{glasso} and only iterate once in line with the SAVS estimator.\footnote{Alternatively, one could also regularize the precision matrix by writing $\bm \Sigma^{-1}_t$ as $M$-dimensional set of nodewise regressions by using the triangularization decomposition outlined by \citet{meinshausen2006high}. \citet{friedman2008sparse} and \citet{banerjee2008model} show that this approach constitutes a special case of \autoref{eq:Sigsps} with $M$ independent \textsc{Lasso} problems.}

+Estimating the model proposed in Section \ref{sec:econometrics} yields MCMC draws from the posterior distributions of all relevant parameters.
+These are subsequently postprocessed using the procedures described above in Section \ref{sec:sparsification}.
+The baseline framework may be applied to any dataset where one suspects the presence cointegration relationships.
+In the next section, we discuss further specification details in the context of applying this framework to a study of electricity prices.